Boudica, Celtic Warrior and Queen: The Feminine in Resistance to Empire

-We will compare this with the historicity of Christianity, which was arising in the same time frame.
+We compare this with the historicity of Christianity, which was arising in the same time frame.

-We will look at the invasion itself – what detail we know and the players involved on both sides.
-This will lead into an exploration of the two decades of Occupation during which the resistance was active – how did the interplay of collusion and resistance shape the parallel developments in Rome as Claudius gave way to Nero/Seneca.
+We look at the invasion itself – what detail we know and the players involved on both sides.
+This leads into an exploration of the two decades of Occupation during which the resistance was active – how did the interplay of collusion and resistance shape the parallel developments in Rome as Claudius gave way to Nero/Seneca.

 Requirements for enrolled Degree students to earn 1 Credit:

 - Suetonius, Lives of the Caesars – the Chapters on Claudius and Nero

 - Tacitus and the Rebellion of Boudica: Jstor: https://www.jstor.org/stable/24591531

 - One of the following:

 - Mary Beard: Confronting the Classics – Traditions, Adventures and Innovations

 - Mary Beard: SPQR: A History of Ancient Rome